-Why isn't my sterling flatware worth closer to 92.5 percent of spot silver when I go to sell it?
+Why isn't my sterling silver flatware and hollowware worth closer to 92.5 percent of spot silver when I go to sell it?

 - GREG ARBUTINE